-- 2.14 The Court explained how Parliament's overall purpose for a taxing statute that contains a general anti-avoidance provision is best served: - [103] We consider Parliament's overall purpose is best served by construing specific tax provisions and the general anti-avoidance provision so as to give appropriate effect to each.
+2.15 The Court explained how Parliament's overall purpose for a taxing statute that contains a general anti-avoidance provision is best served:

+[103] We consider Parliament's overall purpose is best served by construing specific tax provisions and the general anti-avoidance provision so as to give appropriate effect to each.
 They are meant to work in tandem.
 Each provides a context which assists in determining the meaning and, in particular, the scope of the other.
 Neither should be regarded as overriding.
-Rather they work together.
-The presence in the New Zealand legislation of a general anti-avoidance provision suggests that our Parliament meant it to be the principal vehicle by means of which tax avoidance is addressed.
-The general anti-avoidance regime is designed for that purpose, whereas individual specific provisions have a focus which is determined primarily by their ordinary meaning, as established through their text in the light of their specific purpose.
-In short, the purpose of specific provisions must be distinguished from that of the general anti-avoidance provision.
-[Emphasis added] - 2.15 The Court set out the conceptual framework and principles for how specific provisions and s BG 1 are reconciled:
+Rather they work together. ...

-- In a taxing statute that includes a general anti-avoidance provision, Parliament's overall purpose is best served by interpreting specific provisions and s BG 1 so as to give appropriate effect to the purpose of each. - Neither the specific provisions nor s BG 1 is overriding. - Specific provisions and s BG 1 work together in tandem.
-Each provides a context that determines the meaning and, in particular, the scope of the other. - The purpose of specific provisions must be distinguished from the purpose of s BG 1. - Specific provisions have a focus determined primarily through their text and in light of their specific purpose. - Section BG 1 is designed to address tax avoidance. - 2.16 The Court continued to explain aspects of this framework:
+- 2.16 The Court set out the conceptual framework and principles for how specific provisions and s BG 1 are reconciled: - In a taxing statute that includes a general anti-avoidance provision, Parliament's overall purpose is best served by interpreting specific provisions and s BG 1 so as to give appropriate effect to the purpose of each.
+Neither the specific provisions nor s BG 1 is overriding, and they work together in tandem.
+Each provides a context that determines the meaning and, in particular, the scope of the other. - The purpose of specific provisions must be distinguished from the purpose of s BG 1. - Specific provisions have a focus determined primarily through their text and in light of their specific purpose and context. - Section BG 1 is designed to address tax avoidance. - 2.17 The Court continued to explain aspects of this framework: